Shaw Cemetery

 Wooden memorials

 A wooden memorial may be erected over any grave to which Exclusive Right of Burial has been purchased and prior consent has been given by Newbury Town Council.
-Newbury Town Council will remove any wooden memorial for which prior consent has been obtained. such wooden memorials shall be of hardwood or good quality softwood. the surfaces shall be dressed to a smooth finish.
+Newbury Town Council will remove any wooden memorial for which prior consent has not been obtained. such wooden memorials shall be of hardwood or good quality softwood. the surfaces shall be dressed to a smooth finish.
 Any inscription on the memorial shall be properly carved into the face of the memorial or by means of an inscribed brass plate affixed to the face of the memorial.

 There was a previous limit in place of six months for a wooden memorial.
 That limit is now removed, but rule (12) now also applies to wooden memorials.